Thoracic Outlet Syndrome in Phoenix, Arizona

 Thoracic outlet decompression surgery and thrombolytic therapy.
 Patients may also benefit from angioplasty, bypass surgery, or vein reconstruction.

 If you have been experiencing symptoms of thoracic outlet syndrome it is important that you schedule an appointment with one of our highly-trained vascular surgeons in Arizona.
 They will diagnose your symptoms and discover the best treatment option for you.
-For more information about our Vascular Surgery Center in Phoenix, AZ, please call (480) 668-5000 to schedule your appointment today.
+For more information about our Vascular Surgery Center, please call (480) 668-5000 to schedule your appointment today.

 Request Appointment